 The 5G system shall be able to support authentication over a non-3GPP access technology using 3GPP credentials.

-The 5G system shall support operator controlled alternative authentication methods (i.e., alternative to AKA) with different types of credentials for network access for IoT devices to allow new isolated deployment scenarios (e.g., for industrial automation).
+The 5G system shall support operator controlled alternative authentication methods (i.e., alternative to AKA) with different types of credentials for network access for IoT UEs to allow new isolated deployment scenarios (e.g., for industrial automation).

 8.4 Authorization

-Based on operator policy, before establishing a direct device communications using a non-3GPP access technology, devices may use 3GPP credentials to determine if they are authorized to engage in direct device communication.
+Based on operator policy, before establishing a direct UE communications using a non-3GPP access technology, UEs may use 3GPP credentials to determine if they are authorized to engage in direct UE communication.

-Based on operator policy, the 5G system shall provide a means to verify whether a device is authorized to use prioritized network access for a specific service.
+Based on operator policy, the 5G system shall provide a means to verify whether a UE is authorized to use prioritized network access for a specific service.